advasileva/mas-restaurant/README.md

 # Restaurant

-Melnikov Igor && Vasileva Alena, BSE218
+Igor Melnikov && Alena Vasileva, BSE218

-## Architecture
+## How it works

-TBA
+In simple words :)

+Each `VisitorAgent` receives a menu from the `ManagerAgent`, chooses a random dish and requests the creation of an order.

 ## Usage